muziejus/javascripting-english-major/8-webpage.md

 black Times New Roman text on white backgrounds.

 Finally, the *action* on the page, that is, what happens when a user interacts with a page, is controlled by JavaScript.
-We’ve already seen that this course with how the `prompt()` function can change what gets printed on the page.
+We’ve already in this course how the `prompt()` function can change what gets printed on the page.
 In this chapter, we'll be looking at jQuery, specifically, which is a means of accessing and altering the content of a webpage quickly and easily.

 The three languages are intertwined; it’s possible to write CSS and JavaScript inside an HTML document.
 Similarly, JavaScript on webpages often changes